Become a Teacher, With Us

 - Our four-year program places aspiring teachers in urban schools for a 14-month residency (that begins with a Summer Institute in June) prior to becoming a lead teacher.

-- Your first year with us, you’ll co-teach with a host teacher during the day while attending graduate coursework in the evening, earning your Master of Science in Education degree from Johns Hopkins in two years.
+- Your first year with us, you’ll co-teach with a host teacher during the day while attending graduate coursework in the evening, earning your Master of Science in Education degree from our higher education partner in two years.

 - By the second year of our program, we’ll place you in a school as a full-time teacher with full-time pay, but you still have access to coaching and support through year three to assist you in developing an outstanding teaching practice.